 (f) For hedges where the cost of the foreign currency contract is combined with the hedged item, the statement value on Schedule DB is zero.
 The fair value of the derivative and hedged item shall be determined and reported separately, either individually or in the aggregate;

+(g) The derivative shall be recorded at fair value and a cumulative unrealized gain/loss (surplus adjustment) shall be recognized equal to the difference between the carrying value of the derivative on the balance sheet and the fair value of the derivative if either of the following occur:

-(g) If during the life of the currency contract it or a designated portion of the currency contract is not effective as a hedge, valuation at amortized cost shall cease.
-To the extent it ceased to be an effective hedge, a cumulative unrealized gain/loss (surplus adjustment) will be recognized equal to the
+1. During the life of the currency contract it or a designated portion of the currency contract is not effective as a hedge.

-notional amount or designated notional amount times the difference between the forward rate available for the remaining maturity of the contract (i.e., the forward rate as of the balance sheet date) and the forward rate at the time it ceased to be an effective hedge.
+2. The entity decides to terminate the derivative in advance of scheduled maturity.

 iv.
 Open derivatives hedging items recorded at fair value, where gains and losses on the hedged item are recognized currently in earnings: swaps, collars and forwards shall be valued at current fair value with changes in fair value recognized currently in earnings together with the gains and losses on the hedged item.